chetankumar-sura/OnlineMobileStore/README.md

                    Database: MySql

 FrontEnd Description:
-                  Headers:  For All ( Home, All Products, Grocery List, About us) For User/Customer ( Home, All Products, Grocery List, About us, Cart, My Orders) For Admin ( Home, All Products, Grocery List, About us, Add Products, Product Details, All Orders, All Users)
+                  Headers:  For All ( Home, All Products, Mobile List, About us) For User/Customer ( Home, All Products, Mobile List, About us, Cart, My Orders) For Admin ( Home, All Products, Mobile List, About us, Add Products, Product Details, All Orders, All Users)

 Backend Description:
                   Modules:  Role, User, Admin, Product, Order, Cart, ImageModel, TransactionDetails